What's happened so far on day 15?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

-Tom Daley won bronze in the men's 10m platform at Tokyo 2020 after boxer Galal Yafai became Olympic flyweight champion.
+Pentathlete Joe Choong won Great Britain's 20th gold medal of the Tokyo Games after boxer Galal Yafai became an Olympic flyweight champion on Saturday.

+Choong followed Kate French's victory on Friday in the women's event by becoming the first British man to win individual modern pentathlon gold.

+Josh Kerr in the 1500m and diver Tom Daley won bronzes, with silver for cyclists Matt Walls and Ethan Hayter.

+Team GB remain fourth in the medal table on the penultimate day.

+They have won 62 medals in total and have one more gold than the Russian Olympic Committee in fifth, with sixth-placed Australia a further two behind.

-Daley claimed his second medal in Tokyo a few hours after Yafai beat Carlo Paalam of the Philippines to win Britain's 19th gold of the Games.
+Daley's bronze in the men's 10m platform was his second medal in Tokyo and came two hours after Yafai won his gold.

-Team GB are fourth in the medal table, with 20 silvers and 21 bronzes.

-There are further chances for golds on Friday in athletics, cycling and equestrian.

-With two days of competition left, Team GB are above Australia and the Russian Olympic Committee, who have both won 17 golds.

 - Day-by-day guide to the Games